krithika369/playground/README.md

 ### Fall 2020

 Krithika Sundararajan is taking CSCI E-207 this fall.
+She is an Extension school student, doing her Masters.